Ranvirsv/is_the_dog_happy/README.md

 ### Getting Annotations

-To test with face or body annotations (Bounding Boxes), run the script `get_annotations.py`, for face annotations use the flag `-f`
+To test with face or body annotations (Bounding Boxes), run the script `get_annotations.py`, for face annotations use the flag `-f` <br>
+You will need to run the script 2 times <br>
+- `get_annotations.py -f -o` for oxford only annotation model
+- `get_annotations.py -f` for the Mulit-Stage trained model

+Once you run those 2 commands the annotations will automatically by generated in the structured folder.
+Then you will need to make some changes in the Setup cell inside the `/Notebooks/ViT.ipynb` file.
+The changes are listed bellow.

 ## Getting Data Loader